min2ha/ukwa-site/content/target/45405/index.en.md

   "subject": null
 }

-# Olympic Games as a Research Subject, The

 Research Beyond Borders is an online resource specifically aimed at UK based Arts and Humanities researchers and research.
 This guest post by Andy Miah explores the Olympic Games as a research subject.